 As the name suggests, the Compact Action is so portable that you can put it inside a small book bag.
 It also features a pistol grip that allows you to adjust your camera more quickly and accurately than a ball head.

 The downside of using Compact Action is that its legs are a bit flimsy, and they don’t go up as high.
 But if you have a lightweight camera, then it shouldn’t cause any problems at all.
 After all, this tripod is specifically for entry-level DSLRs and mirrorless options.

-The Oben AC-1321 aluminum tripod is not the tallest or highest capacity budget tripod.
-But its build-quality, stability, and portability are its best selling point for enthusiasts.
+This Vanguard tripod’s build-quality, stability, and portability are its best selling point for enthusiasts.